Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 Overall, the experiments were successful in demonstrating that reasoning techniques can significantly enhance the performance of a 1B parameter model.
 However, the effectiveness of each technique varied greatly depending on the base model's initial capabilities and the specific task.

-- **Prompting:** Advanced prompting techniques like Chain-of-Thought (`cot`) were often detrimental to the performance of the base 1B model.
+- **Prompting:** Prompting techniques like Chain-of-Thought (`cot`) were often detrimental to the performance of the base 1B model.
 However, when applied to the `1b-sft-mixed-best` or `1b-instruct` model, these same techniques yielded substantial improvements, suggesting that a model must first be properly finetuned for complex prompting to be effective.

 - **Finetuning:** Finetuning on a general instruction dataset like SlimOrca provided only marginal gains.
 In contrast, the `1b-sft-mixed-best` model, which was finetuned on a mix of general and task-specific data, showed remarkable performance increases across multiple benchmarks.